-Nerds seem to think it’s become a status symbol of intelligence to whine about how unexciting Apple’s events have become.
+A lot of people complain about how "unexciting" Apple’s events have become.
 It’s everywhere, all over Facebook and Twitter and every tech blog imaginable.
 It’s probably all over the comments on those blogs too, but I don’t have the stomach to scroll that far down.
 It always feels like I’m scrolling into the bad part of town.

 Everyone who expects Apple to keep up their excitement, their secrecy, and especially their momentum, will eventually be disappointed.
 Many already were by the announcement of the iPhone 4S, even though it’s a great mobile computer in its own right.
 Is there some reason we can’t judge the design of the damn thing on its own merits, instead of comparing this year’s hype to last year’s hype and making that the basis for our opinion?